What makes multifocal lenses different from other lenses?

 What will a multifocal procedure cost?
 Will insurance cover any of it?

-If you have a cataract, your Medicare or private insurance may cover the cataract surgical procedure and anesthesia; and may also allow a certain additional amount for the lens implant.
+If you have a cataract, your Medicare or private insurance will likely cover the cataract surgical procedure and anesthesia; and may also allow a certain additional amount for the lens implant.
 You are then required to pay a deductible as well as any additional amount above the primary coverage.
-(Some patients are completely responsible for payment – not all insurance companies will cover cataract surgery).